 Ground Rent Calculator

-Since 30 June 2022, new residential leases must have a peppercorn (zero) ground rent.
-Existing leases are unaffected but may be reformed in future legislation.
+Since 30 June 2022, new leases must have zero ground rent.
+Existing leases are unaffected but may be reformed in future.

 About the Ground Rent Calculator